GledsonAfonso/url-shortener/README.md

 ### Docker

-* Do the `General setup` for each module separetely first, following their `README` details
+* Do the `General setup` for each module separetely first, following their `README` details (`.env` files need to be present for each in their respective root directories)

 * Then run: